cantinilab/scPRINT/README.md

   - [Work in progress (PR welcomed):](#work-in-progress-pr-welcomed)

+## scPRINT-2

+You can now checkout and use also the [scPRINT-2 model](https://github.com/cantinilab/scPRINT-2)

 ## Use `scPRINT`

-For the moment scPRINT has been tested on MacOS and Linux (Ubuntu 20.04) with Python 3.10.
+For the moment, scPRINT has been tested on MacOS and Linux (Ubuntu 20.04) with Python 3.10.
 Its instalation takes on average 10 minutes.

 If you want to be using flashattention2, know that it only supports triton 2.0 MLIR's version and torch==2.0.0 for now.